electromatter/mcp_base/README.md

 ---
 A simple library for parsing and packing fundimental types for building network protocols.
 Licensed under the permissive ISC license.
-See the LICENSE file for more licensing information.
+See the LICENSE file for details.

 ## System Requirements
 ---